 Exciting things are in the works at the High!
 We’re beginning the first major reinstallation and renovation of the collection galleries since the High’s transformative expansion in 2005.
+The Museum will remain open during the project, but all permanent collection galleries are closed for renovation.
+We will debut the new presentations of our gallery spaces in October 2018.

 2018 Reinstallation Goals: